 LESSON 1 – National Speak up for Service Day

-Whether there is a Lions Club near you who participates or not, encourage your students to share their experiences volunteering in their community.
-They may help on clean-up day, or work in a community garden.
-Maybe they donate services at the local animal shelter, recycling center or hospital.
+Whether there is a Lions Club near you that participates or not, encourage your students to share their experiences volunteering in their community.
+They may help on clean-up day or work in a community garden.
+Maybe they donate services at the local animal shelter, recycling center, or hospital.
 Whatever they do, value their neighborhood pride and inspire them to spread some of the spirit to their classmates through a pep talk in public speaking.